Repair Fair - Lake Oswego

 Visit iFixIt to learn how to fix your stuff with step-by-step videos, purchase quality parts and tools to get the job done, and read or post solutions from the fix-it community.

-Share books, seeds, and things with your local community.
-Clackamas County libraries (and some businesses) help reduce the amount of things you need to own by lending books and more.
-From shovels to games, kitchenware, karaoke machines and more, you have access to more than you may ever need.
+Share books, seeds, things with your local community.
+Clackamas County libraries and some businesses can help reduce the amount of things you need to own by renting books and more.
+From shovels to games, kitchenware, karaoke machines, gear and equipment, and more, you have access to more than you may ever need.

 Libraries in Clackamas County offer books, media, and more!